MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/async-customer-mode-faq.md

 1. Run the CDX P-job in Commerce headquarters to ensure that async customer data that is stored in the **RETAILASYNCCUSTOMERV2**, **RETAILASYNCADDRESSV2**, **RETAILASYNCCUSTOMERCONTACT**, **RETAILASYNCCUSTOMERAFFILIATION**, and **RETAILASYNCCUSTOMERATTRIBUTEV2** tables is available in Commerce headquarters.
 1. Run the **Synchronize customers and channel requests** batch job in Commerce headquarters.
 After successful execution of the batch job, all records that have been successfully processed from the previously mentioned tables will have the **OnlineOperationCompleted** field set to **1**.

-### How do I know which operation of customer management in asynchronous mode has failed and make changes, if needed?
+### How do I know which customer management in asynchronous mode operation has failed, and how do I make changes, if needed?

-You can view all synchronization operations list along with their synchronization status on **Customer synchronization status** page under **Commerce & Retail > Customers** section.
-You can also edit a specific operation and make changes to the fields, **Save**, and then **Synchronize** the change into Headquarters.
+To view all synchronization operations and their synchronization statuses, in headquarters go to **Commerce and Retail \> Customers \> Customer synchronization status**.
+To make changes, edit a specific operation, update the fields, select **Save**, and then select **Synchronize** to sync the changes.